hashicorp/packer/website/source/intro/getting-started/next.html.markdown

 the [documentation](/docs).
 The documentation is less of a guide and more of a reference of all the overall features and options of Packer.

+If you're interested in learning more about how Packer fits into the HashiCorp ecosystem of tools, read our [Atlas getting started overview](https://atlas.hashicorp.com/help/getting-started/getting-started-overview).

 As you use Packer more, please voice your comments and concerns on the [mailing list or IRC](/community).
 Additionally, Packer is [open source](https://github.com/mitchellh/packer) so please contribute